jadon-erwin-sinch/fe-assignment/README.md

 ![image](https://github.com/jadon-erwin-sinch/fe-assignment/assets/106837621/b144218c-113c-47a2-959f-19b8a4699785)

 This is a dummy application used for the sole purpose of determining the technical qualifications of SR. FE candidates.
 An experienced FE engineer might be able to fix all of the issues in 1-2 hours (on a good day).
 Please do not spend more than 2 hours on this task even if it means not completing all of the tasks.
 You do not need to fix the issues in order.
-Please leave the

 There are 4 issues with the application:
 1) Two buttons need styling (edit and delete)